-Valley City State University has a long history of teacher preparation and we are proud to announce new scholarships available for North Dakota teachers and individuals who would like to enter the teaching profession.
-The Master of Education and Master of Arts in Teaching programs will have 20 scholarships available to first year graduate students during the 2017-18 academic year.
+Valley City State University has a long history of teacher preparation and we are proud to announce new scholarships available for individuals who would like to enter the teaching profession.
+The Master of Education and Master of Arts in Teaching programs will have scholarships available to first-year graduate students during the 2019-20 academic year.
 The Master of Arts in Teaching is designed for individuals who already have a non-teaching Bachelor’s degree and would like to become a teacher.
 The Master of Education degree is designed for practicing teachers and offers six different concentrations to enhance your skills.

 Master of Arts in Teaching

-Ten awards are available for $500 each to January 2018-first semester MAT students from North Dakota.
+$250 awards are available for up to 4 June 2020-first semester MAT students.
 All applicants must be enrolled in the VCSU MAT program.
 Please complete the scholarship application to determine your eligibility.

 Master of Education Students

-Ten awards are available for $1,000 each to January 2018-first semester Master of Education students from North Dakota.
+$500 awards are available for up to 4 June 2020-first semester Master of Education students.
 All Applicants must be enrolled in the VCSU M.Ed. program.
 Please complete the scholarship application to determine your eligibility.

 Master of Arts in Teaching Program Description